-Our Directors may at any time within a period of ten years commencing from the date of adoption of the Share Option Scheme, at its absolute discretion, in accordance with the provisions of the Share Option Scheme and the Listing Rules make an offer to any person belonging to any of the following classes of participants ("Eligible Participant"), to take up options to subscribe for Shares:

-- any employee ("Eligible Employee") (whether full-time or part-time including any executive director but excluding any non-executive director) of our Company, any of our subsidiaries or any entity ("Invested Entity") in which any member of our Group holds an equity interest; - (ii) any non-executive directors (including independent non-executive directors) of our Company, any of our subsidiaries or any Invested Entity; - (iii) any supplier of goods or services to any member of our Group or any Invested Entity; - (iv) any customer of any member of our Group or any Invested Entity; - (v) any person or entity that provides research, development or other technological support to any member of our Group or any Invested Entity; - (vi) any shareholder of any member of our Group or any Invested Entity or any holder of any securities issued by any member of our Group or any Invested Entity; - (vii) any adviser (professional or otherwise) or consultant to any area of business or business development of any member of our Group or any Invested Entity; and - (viii) any other group or classes of participants who have contributed or may contribute by way of joint venture, business alliance or other business arrangement to the development and growth of our Group;

-and, for the purposes of the Share Option Scheme, the offer for the grant of option may be made to any company wholly owned by one or more persons belonging to any of the above classes of participants.
+Purpose for t with nable our Group to grant options to selected participants as incentives or rewards heir contribution to our Group.
+Our Directors consider the Share Option Scheme, its broadened basis of participation, will enable our Group to reward the loyees, our Directors and other selected participants for their contributions to our up.
+Who may join of ac the pers Directors may at any time within a period of ten years commencing from the date doption of the Share Option Scheme, at its absolute discretion, in accordance with provisions of the Share Option Scheme and the Listing Rules make an offer to any son belonging to any of the following classes of participants (" Eligible icipant "), to take up options to subscribe for Shares: (i) any employee (" Eligible Employee ") (whether full-time or part-time including any executive director but excluding any non-executive director) of our Company, any of our subsidiaries or any entity (" Invested Entity ") in which any member of our Group holds an equity interest; (ii) any non-executive directors (including independent non-executive directors) of our Company, any of our subsidiaries or any Invested Entity; (iii) any supplier of goods or services to any member of our Group or any Invested Entity; (iv) any customer of any member of our Group or any Invested Entity; (v) any person or entity that provides research, development or other technological support to any member of our Group or any Invested Entity; (vi) any shareholder of any member of our Group or any Invested Entity or any holder of any securities issued by any member of our Group or any Invested Entity; (vii) any adviser (professional or otherwise) or consultant to any area of business or business development of any member of our Group or any Invested Entity; and (viii) any other group or classes of participants who have contributed or may contribute by way of joint venture, business alliance or other business arrangement to the development and growth of our Group; may for the purposes of the Share Option Scheme, the offer for the grant of option be made to any company wholly owned by one or more persons belonging to any he above classes of participants.